theseanchristopher/project8-argo-rollouts-progressive-delivery/docs/architecture.md

 ---

-## 5. Why This Matters (Interview-Level Framing)
+## 5. Why This Matters

-Kubernetes alone can “roll forward” based on readiness probes, but readiness is not the same as user impact.
-Progressive delivery adds a missing layer:

-- Deploy slowly
-- Measure behavior
-- Decide automatically
-- Roll back safely
+Readiness probes answer “did the container start?”
+Progressive delivery answers “is the new revision safe under observation?”

-This project shows the engineering judgment required when “ideal metrics” are not available (no HTTP success rate), and how to select a reliable gate from the telemetry that *does* exist.
+This project demonstrates the engineering judgment required when:
+- ideal metrics are not available
+- you must choose a conservative, reliable gate
+- missing telemetry must be handled safely (fail-closed)